 What makes YOU feel good – if it’s a particular hair colour try it / maybe you aren’t ready to be grey yet

-There is no right or wrong – experiment
+There is no right or wrong with hair as you get older – experiment

 Forget about your age – that is just a number!

-What are your thoughts? – Do comment below and share with your friends and family
+What are your thoughts on hair as you get older? – Do comment below and share with your friends and family

 When it comes to colour are you playing safe and reaching for the unobtrusive and familiar option?
 Are you confused or lacking in confidence so you dare not experiment?
 Do you think it depends on your age or figure?
 I notice that this happens a lot and I want to encourage you to be bolder and enjoy how it makes you feel.
 Changing our physical presence does have an effect on our emotional well-being with the two aspects being connected.
 By embracing a colourful outlook physically I guarantee it will have an uplifting effect on both yourself and everyone around you!